nirthan/Master-thesis---Norlys/README.md

-# ⚡ Feature Engineering in Electricity Spot Price Forecasting: Using XGBoost and LSTM Models
+# ⚡ Feature Engineering in Electricity Spot Price Forecasting Using XGBoost and LSTM Models

 ## 📘 Overview